-According to the Academy of Nutrition & Dietetics, registered dietitians must have completed a minimum of a bachelor’s degree in nutrition, and starting in 2024 will be required to hold a master’s degree.
+RDs have received extra training and certification.
+According to the Academy of Nutrition & Dietetics, RDs must have completed a minimum of a bachelor’s degree in nutrition and, starting in 2024, will be required to hold a master’s degree.
 These degrees include academic coursework in diverse subject areas such as microbiology, biochemistry, research methods, nutrition and assessment therapy, and medical nutrition therapy.

-Unlike dietitians, the education and training requirements to become a nutritionist vary from state to state, which is why “nutritionist” is not a nationally-recognized credential.
-Some states don’t require any type of license, which means under certain state laws a person could refer to themselves as a nutritionist without education or training in the field.
+To become a nutritionist, education and training requirements vary from state to state, which is why “nutritionist” is not a nationally-recognized credential.
+Some states don’t require any license, which means a person could refer to themselves as a nutritionist without education or training in the field under specific state laws.
 This is also true for terms such as a nutritional coach or nutritional therapist.